tomyedwab/www/blog/src/posts/the-eighteen-hour-application.md

 consider this to be "cheating" because I could have pulled in an existing library rather than my own, and it didn't implement any of the application's business logic.
-If anything, it is more impressive that Aider was able to build new data models using just my hand-written one as a prototype.
+If anything, it is more impressive that Aider was able to build new data models using just my hand-written example as a prototype.

 In this stretch about 2/3 of the commits were written by Aider, and at the end of 4 hours I had a fully working backend for all the MVP functionality.